Import Patient Forms and Medical Histories

 When a patient fills out a registration form or a medical history form, the data can be imported into the Open Dental database.

 In Patient Forms, highlight a form, then click Import.

 This window is a review of information on the completed form.
 Always verify any data with the patient and make sure the correct rows are flagged before you import.

 When [double click to pick] displays in red, the information is too complex for Open Dental to automatically translate.
 Double-click in the cell to specify the information to import.
 For additional details on complex fields, see Complex Fields below.

 When the information has been reviewed, click Import.
 The selected fields will import into Open Dental and a Done message will display.

 Medical history import values are represented by three states: yes, no and unknown.
 Empty columns represent unknown, or items which the patient left blank.

-- To change import status, double click in the Import Value cell.
-If a patient enters new medications, you will always have to double click to select a value from the Medications List.
+Medications: If a patient enters new medications, you will always have to select a value from the Medications List.
 By default, the medication entered by the patient will show in the Search box.
 Watch for misspellings, as the search will look for an exact match.
 Select the correct medication and it will appear in the FieldName column under Medications.